When it comes to trophy deer hunting, size matters!

 The Buckmasters BTR system does not require any drying period, therefore an official score can be recorded immediately following the harvest.

-The tools for scoring process are very basic.
+The tools for the scoring process are very basic.

 All measurements can be made with a 1/4-inch flexible steel tape measure [mandated by the rules] and a flexible steel cable along with an alligator clip for length measurements.